Super Bowl ad spending is greater than ever – the risk

-While this is certainly great news for those hauling in the revenues like the media buyers and the networks, it is not good news for the advertisers.
+While this is certainly great news for those hauling in the Super Bowl ad spending revenues like the media buyers and the networks, it is not good news for the advertisers.
 Super Bowl ads have morphed into an expensive game of one-upsmanship.
-The goal for most Super Bowl ads are to be funnier, more in your face, and “original” than all of the other ads.
+The goals for most Super Bowl ad spending are to be funnier, more in your face, and more original than all of the other ads.
 I can hear a creative agency in their brainstorming session: “Okay everyone, we need to make this ad more funny than what we did last year.
 Get to work.”

 This meeting is repeated for each advertiser in the Super Bowl and, at the end of it, we have a series of 30-second skits where the product advertised is, at best, nothing more than a prop with many ads only showing the brand at the very end of the commercial.
 They are usually sophomoric, easily forgotten snippets of entertainment only.

 But I am sure you have heard all that before.

 What is really troubling to me is that, with the added advertising time and increased Super Bowl ad spending, advertisers are turning a deaf ear to one of the fundamental truths in advertising: Clarity.
 This has nothing to do with clarity of message.
 While that is a problem as well, I’m speaking of clarity of the medium.

 What is clarity of the medium?
 It is the clarity of a message in the context of how it is presented.
 Let’s assume for a moment (and it is a big assumption) that each and every commercial in the Super Bowl is absolutely clear, meaningful and resonates with the target audience.
 Even so, advertisers would still suffer from lack of clarity.